• Home

 The statute of limitations is two years for most personal injury, medical malpractice, and wrongful death cases in Virginia.

 For most cases, you must file a lawsuit within that time frame.
-But there are exceptions.
-Give us a call at (804) 915-1611 to discuss your options.
+But there are exceptions (e.g., for minors).

 What is the amount of a verdict or settlement based on?